Topology and Geometry of the Berkovich Ramification Locus for Rational Functions: Introduction

-The ramification locus is a closed subset of $\Berk$ with no isolated point.
+It is a closed subset of $\Berk$ with no isolated point.
 Our first main result provides a bound for the number of connected components $\Ram_\varphi$.
-We view this as a first step toward combinatorial constraints for the ramification locus.

 \begin{thmA}[Connected Components] Let $\varphi \in k(z)$ be a nonconstant rational function.
-Each connected component of the Berkovich ramification locus contains at least two critical points of $\varphi$ (counted with weights).\footnote{For a rational function $\varphi \in k(z)$, a point at which the induced map on the tangent space of $\PP^1_k$ vanishes will be called a \textbf{critical point}.
+Each connected component of the Berkovich ramification locus of $\varphi$ contains at least two critical points of $\varphi$, counted with weights.\footnote{For a rational function $\varphi \in k(z)$, a point at which the induced map on the tangent space of $\PP^1_k$ vanishes will be called a \textbf{critical point}.
 The order of vanishing is called the \textbf{weight}.} In particular, $\Ram_\varphi$ has at most $\deg(\varphi) - 1$ connected components. \end{thmA}

 The theorem is optimal in the following sense.
-For any algebraically closed field $k$ that is complete with respect to a nontrivial non-Archimedean absolute value (as above) and any integers $1 \leq n < d$, there exists a rational function $\varphi \in k(z)$ of degree~$d$ whose ramification locus has precisely $n$ connected components.
+For any algebraically closed field $k$ that is complete with respect to a nontrivial non-Archimedean absolute value and any integers $1 \leq n < d$, there exists a rational function $\varphi \in k(z)$ of degree~$d$ whose ramification locus has precisely $n$ connected components.

 A field $k$ as above always admits nontrivial extensions by non-Archimedean valued fields; it is one feature of non-Archimedean analysis that sets it apart from complex analysis.
-This observation is also particularly useful for simplifying various arguments in the subject.
-Let $K / k$ be an extension of algebraically closed and complete non-Archimedean fields, which means the absolute value on $K$ is an extension of the one on $k$.
+Let $K / k$ be an extension of algebraically closed and complete non-Archimedean fields, so that the absolute value on $K$ is an extension of the one on $k$.
 There is a natural inclusion $\PP^1(k) \hookrightarrow \PP^1(K)$, and this inclusion extends to the Berkovich analytifications $\iota:\Berk_k \hookrightarrow \Berk_K$.
-However, this last map is not a morphism of analytic spaces (unless $K = k$!), and so we must spend some time defining it and proving that it preserves many of the features relevant to our study of ramification.
+However, this last map is not a morphism of analytic spaces (unless $K = k$!), and so we must spend some time proving that it preserves many of the features relevant to our study of ramification.
 In particular, we will show that this inclusion is continuous, that it preserves multiplicities, and that it preserves a certain natural metric on $\Berk \smallsetminus \PP^1(k)$.
-The existence of the inclusion $\iota$ is closely related to Berkovich's notion of ``peaked point;'' see \cite[5.2]{Berkovich_Spectral_Theory_1990}.
+The existence of the inclusion $\iota$ is closely related to Berkovich's notion of ``peaked point'' \cite[5.2]{Berkovich_Spectral_Theory_1990} and Poineau's notion of ``universal point'' \cite{Poineau_Angelique}, although these latter notions extend to arbitrary analytic spaces.